Ladner, British Columbia

-Ladner is a part of the City of Delta, British Columbia, Canada, and a suburb of Vancouver, British Columbia.
+Ladner is a part of the City of Delta, British Columbia, Canada, a suburb of Vancouver, British Columbia.
 It was created as a fishing village on the banks of the Fraser River.

 Named for Thomas and William Ladner, who came to the area in 1868 and began large farming and fishing operations, it developed as a centre for these operations.
 A series of ferries, culminating in the Ladner Ferry, allowed for access across the river to Richmond.
 The George Massey Tunnel provided a permanent connection in 1959.